-Few grumbles as Washington state businesses begin enforcing mask-wearing for customers
+Few grumbles as Washington state businesses begin requiring customers to wear masks

 People can complain anonymously about businesses not complying with the order via an online form on the state’s coronavirus website.
 They can also contact the state Department of Labor and Industries, which will lead enforcement on the requirements, according to Inslee’s office.

-Tyson Crudup, who runs Sage Brewing Company in Pasco, said his business had already been asking people to wear face coverings when they came in, so the new requirement makes enforcement smoother.
+Tyson Crudup, who runs Sage Brewing Company in Pasco, said he’s already been asking people to wear face coverings when they came in, so the new requirement makes enforcement smoother.

 “It is an added layer of stress on the business owner,” Crudup said.
-“But it’s nice to have a little backing (from elected officials).
+“But it’s nice to have a little backing [from elected officials].
 It gives us legitimacy.”

 At Donna’s Travel Plaza in Tulalip, shift supervisor Misty Gonzales said the new order won’t change how she interacts with customers.
 Already, when an unmasked customer enters, “We kindly remind them to wear a mask,” Gonzales said.
 “Most go back to their trucks to get one.
 If not, we have some for sale.”